itu-tid/lecture-notes/Lectures/10-Backends-and-the-Parse-Platform.md

 2. Install the `parse` library from npm
 3. Initialize the global Parse object (see step 4 in the [back4app guide](https://www.back4app.com/docs/react/quickstart))

-Then you can write code like the one below to save data to your database:
+Then you can write code like you see in the examples below.

+## Saving a New Object to the Database

 ```javascript